Thomas Mann (German politician)

-Thomas Mann (born 28 January 1946) is a German politician who served as a Member of the European Parliament (MEP) from 1994 until 2019.
-He is a member of the Christian Democratic Union, part of the European People's Party.
-He was the President of the Tibet Intergroup of the European Parliament from 1999.
+Thomas Mann (born 28 January 1946) is a German Christian Democratic Union (CDU) politician who served as a Member of the European Parliament (MEP) from 1994 to 2019, representing Hesse.
+During his 25 years in the European Parliament, he sat in the European People's Party (EPP) Group and focused principally on employment and social policy and on Tibetan human rights.
+He served as President of the European Parliament's Tibet Intergroup for 20 consecutive years, from 1999 to 2019.